dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_3.md

 **System message:** [Leave Blank]

-**User message:** Using that attached document please calculate the ratio of proft to capex.
+**User message:** Using that attached document please calculate the ratio of profit to capex.
 Please think through this step by step.

 --------------